 Field: Africa; Advisor: Mann; Year: 2013

-Devon is a sixth-year doctoral student in African history, and a candidate for the Graduate Certificate in Women, Gender, and Sexuality Studies from the Institute for Women, Gender and Sexuality Studies.
+Devon is a seventh-year doctoral student in African history, and a candidate for the Graduate Certificate in Women, Gender, and Sexuality Studies from the Institute for Women, Gender and Sexuality Studies.
 Her research focuses on the history of gender and sexuality, and the history of medicine, in 20th century francophone West Africa.
-Her dissertation, entitled “Reproductive Labors: Mandé Reproductive Expertise and Biomedical Legibility in Mali, 1935-1999,” examines the intertwined and competing practices by which Malian families sought to ensure successful conception, pregnancy and childbirth in the context of high maternal and infant mortality.
-It traces simultaneously the development of biomedical maternal and reproductive health programs and the changing interventions of local specialists such as a birth attendants and nuptial counselors.
+Her dissertation, entitled “Reproductive Labors: Reproductive Expertise and Biomedical Legibility in Mali, 1935-1999,” examines the intertwined and competing practices by which Malian families sought to ensure successful conception, pregnancy and childbirth in the context of high maternal and infant mortality.
+It traces the development of biomedical maternal and reproductive health programs and the changing interventions of local specialists such as a birth attendants and nuptial counselors.

 Devon graduated from Wesleyan University with High Honors in History in 2008.
 Her honors thesis explored the intersection of local ethnic relations and national political changes in northern Cameroon over the 20th century.